chen3feng/uct/README.md

 The build command also supports `-f` or `--files` to specify files to comile only.
 It is useful to verify the syntax and non-unity build correctness quickly.
+Bucause in the single file compile mode unity build is always disabled.

 It support the following formats: